vb-pogribnyi/OpenCircle/Open Circle.md

 ### 5.6 The fix

 So, the plan is to shift the image.
 But we don't want to shift it too much, so that the point at which the circle is open would remain on the image.
-Otherwise the network simply will not train.
+Otherwise, the network simply will not train.
 So we want to shift the image only if it is small enough.

 The part I will be changing is the generate_image() function.
 The part where the image is being scaled: